 anti-collision beacon red nose has received a polish as well.
-With the work complete, Santa is ready for tracking on Flightradar24!
+With the work complete, Santa is ready for tracking on Flightradar24.com or in the Flightradar24 iOS and Android app!

 Santa Aviation Facts and Figures

-Santa’s sleigh is an unique 9-engine Rangifer tarandus registered HOHOHO (MSN 00001).
-At 1,747 years old, it’s the oldest active airframe in the world.
-While the airframe is ancient, new navigation equipment and a ninth power plant were added a number of years ago on an IFR-conditions Christmas Eve, allowing the sleigh to reach hypersonic speeds in less than a second.
-To enable Santa to check in with air traffic control, ICAO has issued the type designation SLEIGH320.
+Santa’s sleigh is an unique 9-engine Rangifer tarandus registered HOHOHO (MSN 2020).
+At 1,749 years old, it’s the oldest active airframe in the world.
+While the sleigh is ancient, new navigation equipment and a ninth power plant were added a number of years ago on an instrument flight rules-conditions Christmas Eve due to fog, allowing the sleigh to reach hypersonic speeds in less than a second.
+To enable Santa to check in with air traffic control, ICAO has issued the type designation SLEI.

 Happy tracking and a merry Christmas to all!